GluuFederation/docs-gg-prod/docs/source/architecture.md

 At this point, Kong executes all configured plugins and uses the oxd server to validate the token with the OP Server.
 Using the `OAuth Plugin`, for example, the plugin uses the [`/introspect-access-token`](https://gluu.org/docs/oxd/4.0/api/#introspect-access-token) endpoint to validate the token.

-### 11. oxd server sends a request to the OP Server
+### 11. The oxd server sends a request to the OP Server

 The oxd server sends a request to the OP server for authentication and authorization.
 Using the `OAuth Plugin`, for example, the oxd server sends a request to the OP server's introspection endpoint to validate the token.